SEO Audit Guide: Comprehensive Guide to Conducting SEO Audits

 • A 33% increase in the total number of keywords ranked in positions 1-10 year-over-year

-To optimise your website’s performance, regular audits are essential – typically a couple of times a year or quarterly.
-An audit is also crucial if:
+To keep your website performing, run audits regularly.
+Aim for a couple of times a year, or quarterly.
+An audit also matters if:

 • Your website's organic traffic and conversions are declining